greensofa24/ransom-junk/README.md

 # ransom junk!
-when you make a typo but it's a valid word
+*was* a typo but it's a valid word